 Eat at your favorite restaurant

 The culinary world has borne the heaviest brunt of this pandemic.
 Many have altogether wound down their businesses, while some are still struggling to stay afloat.
 In the spirit of togetherness, treat yourself to fine dining in your local restaurant.
 Head down to Chinatown and support the small businesses that are trying to get back on their feet.
 Step out and savor the offerings at the French brasserie Balthazar.
-While doing so, always remember to wear a face mask.
+While doing so, always remember to wear a face mask like this.

 You can also take advantage of food tours in NYC that focus on snacks such as pizza and gelato.
 The good thing with food tours is you also learn the cultural history behind those great meals and dishes.